laravel/docs/blade.md

         <div class="clearfix"></div>
     @endif

-You can also use the `sectionMissing` directive to check if a section does not have content:
+You may use the `sectionMissing` directive to determine if a section does not have content:

     @sectionMissing('navigation')
         <div class="pull-right">